ReactiveX/RxSwift/Documentation/UnitTests.md

 It is also possible to write integration tests by using `RxBlocking` operators.

-Importing operators from the `RxBlocking` library will enable blocking the current thread and wait for sequence results.
+Using `RxBlocking`'s `toBlocking()` method, you can block the current thread and wait for the sequence to complete, allowing you to synchronously access its result.

 A simple way to test the result of your sequence is using the `toArray` method.
 It will return an array of all elements emitted once a sequence has completed successfully, or `throw` if an error caused the sequence to terminate.